jpastranajsl/jpastranajsl/README.md

 ## About Me

-- 🎓 Currently studying Informatics at ČZU, and core curriculum @42Prague
+- 🎓 Currently studying Informatics at ČZU
 - 💻 Enthusiastic about coding projects
 - 🤔 Interested in Data Science